Skip to main content

 commit;

-NOTE: You can adjust this script as needed if you want Shipyard to have stricter access to your database.
+NOTE: You can adjust this script as needed if you want Platform to have stricter access to your database.

 Authenticating with a Private Key